-If you are a salesperson, or you support the sales effort in your organization, the only thing to be sure of is that things will be changing for you starting right now.
-In fact, they’ve already changed.
-No speculation required.
+If you are a salesperson, or you support the sales effort in your organization, the only thing to be sure of is that you need to embrace the changes - there is no going back to what the world was before.

-The tricky part is trying to anticipate the future.
-What will change in your industry?
+The tricky part is trying to adapt to these changes while anticipating the future.
+What has changed in your industry?
+What will continue to change?
 How best can you put yourself or a sales team in a position to bring the most value to your customers as the situation evolves?

 To gain some insights into this challenge, Walter Ruckes, Vice President of Life Sciences at BI WORLDWIDE, spoke with Dr. Michael Ahearne, a respected thought leader in the area of sales excellence and innovation.
 He is currently researching this topic with Dr. Jeff Johnson from the University of Missouri - Kansas City.